By Sam Makad

 Of course, most businesses are already aware of this fact and have incorporated several changes to ensure speedy delivery and services for their clients.
 However, the same may not hold for the customer service offered by most companies.

-According to research, the average email response time for customer service is over 12 hours.
+According to customer service benchmark research, the average email response time for customer service is over 12 hours.
 Shockingly, 62% of companies do not even bother to respond to customer service emails.
 And, of those that do, only about 3% send a follow-up email to customers to check whether they are satisfied with the response or not.

 Today, customers demand speed – be it delivery, or customer service.

-CMO council reports that according to most customers, fast response time is the most important attribute of good customer service.
+CMO Council reports that according to most customers, fast response time is the most important attribute of good customer service.
 Therefore, by responding to your customers promptly, you are only meeting their expectations – which is a must if you wish to survive in the marketplace.

 Using Technology to Improve Customer Service

 Technology is a great enabler for businesses who wish to serve their customers better and speedily.

 For example, live chat software enables you to have real-time conversations with your customers, while they are on your website, reducing the wait time significantly.